Real Estate Investing Through REITs

 Prior to the onset of the industrial revolution, wealth and power were measured primarily in terms of the amount of land owned by an individual or family.
 Although the twentieth century saw the rise of securitization and the resulting increase in stock and bond ownership, real estate investing can still prove a profitable option for those who are actively engaged in an asset allocation program or just looking to diversify their current portfolio.
 Real estate investment trusts, or REITs, can be a convenient way for the average investor to profit without the hassle of direct property acquisition.
 That is why we included this comprehensive essay in our Beginner's Guide to Real Estate Investing.

 The original legislation had some significant drawbacks, however, in that it required the executives in charge of the business to hire third parties to provide management and property leasing services.
 These restrictions were lifted in the Tax Reform Act of 1986.
 Thirteen years later, in 1999, the REIT Modernization Act was passed.
 The law allows REITs to form taxable subsidiaries to provide specialized services to tenants that normally fall outside the purview of real estate investing.
 Although the law still has some limitations as to the types of services that can be offered, it is expected that the quality of service at REIT-managed properties will improve significantly as a result of its passage.

 Requirements for REIT Status

-According to Ralph Block in Investing in REITs: Real Estate Investment Trusts, every REIT must pass these four tests annually in order to retain its special tax status:
+According to Ralph Block in Investing in REITs: Real Estate Investment Trusts, every REIT must pass these four tests annually to retain its special tax status:

 - “The REIT must distribute at least 90 percent of its annual taxable income, excluding capital gains, as dividends to its shareholders.